Senior set three Purdue LCM records, won a silver medal at World University Games

 Eight Boilermakers post career-best times at the NCAA last chance meet.

 Blanco, Dias & Marr each win multiple events, Davis & Meitz post impressive times for women.

 Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

-John Klinge has helped elevate the national profile of the Purdue women's swimming and diving program in his seven years as head coach.
+John Klinge has helped elevate the national profile of the Purdue women's swimming & diving program in his nine years as head coach.
 He was named the Big Ten Coach of the Year after leading the Boilermakers to historic highs in 2009-10, his second season at Purdue.

 Diver Casey Matthews' 2013 national championship and 2014 Big Ten title have highlighted the recent seasons for the Boilermakers.
 She won the Purdue women's first-ever national title and first Big Ten crown since 2009.

-Purdue has continued to excel academically as well.
-The Boilers' 3.59 team grade-point average for the 2015 spring semester ranked sixth nationally among NCAA Division I programs.
+The Boilermakers have continued to excel academically as well.
+Purdue's 3.59 team grade-point average for the 2015 spring semester ranked sixth nationally among NCAA Division I programs.
 Within Purdue athletics, Klinge's program won the President's Cup twice for having the best team GPA in both the fall and spring semesters of the 2014-15 school year.

 Individually, Carly Marshall became the first Purdue student of any kind to be a finalist for the Gates Cambridge Scholarship to the University of Cambridge in England.
 Marshall was later selected as Big Ten Postgraduate Scholarship recipient, joining Lauren Gustafson (2013) as recent members of the program to receive the honor.